cloudfoundry/gorouter/PULL_REQUEST_TEMPLATE.md

 * An explanation of the use cases your change solves

-* Instructions to verify the behavior change
+* Instructions to functionally test the behavior change using operator interfaces (BOSH manifest, logs, curl, and metrics)

 * Expected result after the change